VerifiedJoseph/intruder-alert/README.md

 # Intruder Alert
 ![screenshot](screenshot.png)

-Intruder Alert is a browser-based incident dashboard for Fail2ban.
+Intruder Alert is an incident dashboard for Fail2ban.

 ## Installation